 Travelling as a single person can be incredibly daunting, especially for lone females.
 Personal safety is of paramount importance, and you must do everything you can to ensure that you have a very good time in your chosen location, without putting yourself at undue risk.

-It is so easy to feel overwhelmed and even scared when you first start traveling solo, but you should not allow yourself to worry unduly about the risks.
-If you spend all of your time worrying, you will miss out on all of the amazing things Costa Rica has to offer like the Manuel Antonio National Park and Arenal Volcano.
+It is so easy to feel overwhelmed and even scared when you first start travelling solo, but you should not allow yourself to worry unduly about the risks.
+If you spend all of your time worrying, you will miss out on all of the amazing things to do in Costa Rica like the Manuel Antonio National Park and Arenal Volcano.
 Making a good Costa Rica budget first is a great way to feel confident.

 Besides, if you can at least act confident and look like you are meant to be there, you are much less likely to come to any harm than you would if you looked like a typical lost tourist.